Sharjeeyl/Sharjeeyl/README.md

-# Hello, fellow AI enthusiasts! 👋
+# Muhammad Sharjeel Javed 🏹

+Hi!
 I'm Muhammad Sharjeel Javed, a dedicated Artificial Intelligence student with a strong focus on machine learning, forex trading, and web development.
 Welcome to my GitHub profile, where I share my work and insights into the dynamic world of technology.

 ## About Me
 - 🎓 Currently pursuing a Bachelor's degree in Artificial Intelligence at "The Islamia University of Bahawalpur."